 The size of your images should be as stated below once your article has been approved for publication.
 DO NOT send large images with your first submission.

 Please note it is your responsibility to clear copyright for all the images you are using.

 A single full page image should be at least 18.5 cm (width) x 26 cm (height), and must be 300 dpi minimum, .TIFF preferred, but there should ALWAYS be a .JPG copy of the image for early online publication.
 A double spread (an image on two adjacent pages) should be at least 36.2 cm (width) x 26 cm (height), and must be 300 dpi minimum.
-LEA is a print and online publication, and in order for your images to be printed they have to be at a high resolution.
+CAC is a print and online publication, and in order for your images to be printed they have to be at a high resolution.

 If your essay is highly visual, we can review from 5 to 20 images (we prefer to have a selection to choose from).
 Please agree with the editors about how many you will send ahead of time.
 We will provide you with a Dropbox folder where you can share your material.

 We are aware that this can be a painful process, and we have tried to simplify it as much as we can, providing as much information as possible as clearly as possible.
 We hope you will find this helpful.
 We kindly ask you to punctiliously follow the in-house style and all other recommendations since this will speed up the editing, proofreading, and typesetting of your paper.
 Papers that do not comply and require extensive revisions will be rejected.